Swerve Strickland: Training and early career (2008–2012)

-Shane Strickland decided to become a professional wrestler when he was an 18-year-old, one year into his military service.
-He was serving as a signal communications specialist, a position he went on to hold for eight years.
-He began training at Ground Xero (Zero) Wrestling Training Academy in August 2008, doing so while still active duty for the military.
-It did not take long for him to start getting bookings around the Maryland and Pennsylvania areas.
-He had military commitments in the city of York, Pennsylvania, which forced him to only wrestle in that general area's independent scene in the early years of his career.

-Stricklands first appearance for a significant promotion was in September 2011 for the National Wrestling Alliance where he lost to Phil Brown.
-On March 3, 2012, he defeated Alex Payne in his debut for East Coast Wrestling Association.
+Strickland decided to become a professional wrestler when he was 18 years old.
+He began training at Ground Xero (Zero) Wrestling Training Academy in August 2008, doing so while still serving in the United States Army Reserve.
+He soon began getting bookings around the Maryland and Pennsylvania areas.
+He had Army Reserve commitments in York, Pennsylvania, which obliged him to wrestle only in that general area's independent circuit in the early years of his career.
+In September 2011, Strickland made his first appearance with the National Wrestling Alliance, losing to Phil Brown.
+In March 2012, he defeated Alex Payne in his debut for East Coast Wrestling Association.
 He would go to debut for World Xtreme Wrestling in a six-man match on September 15, 2012.